mukarama-farouk/MEALMAVE/README.md

 ## FEATURES
-- Has a search functionality that searches for available recipes
+- Has a search functionality that searches for available recipes by name
 - Each recipe has a youtube link to further understand the recipe
 - Simple and appealing interface
 - Detailed recipe instructions and ingredient lists.